saasbook/gradescope_rspec_assignment/README.md

 ## Package your spec files

-0. Use this repo as a template.
-(Don't clone or fork it; make a new one based on these contents.)
+0. Use this repo as a template (click the green "Use as template" button above).
+(This is different from clone or fork.)

 2. In the directory `spec`, place _all_ specfiles for the